1. Kempten University of Applied Sciences

 This evaluation will form the basis for pre-selecting generally suitable candidates.
 Applicants who pass pre-selection are invited to interview, where necessary.
 If suitability can be ascertained in the first stage of the process, you will already be notified of your acceptance on the degree programme at this point.

-Applicants might be asked to attend a second-stage, structured interview lasting approx. 30 minutes under test conditions.
-The interview is conducted by at least two members of the selection panel to clarify the following issues:
+Applicants might be asked to attend a second-stage, structured interview lasting approx. 45 minutes under test conditions in order to ascertain:

 • Does the candidate have adequate underlying knowledge of the economic and technological subject matter related to the modules on the master’s programme?